lyndsherb/202502-kaboodle/README.md

 - Events - include event Name, Date and Description.
 User input.
 ID automagically generated.
 - Tickets - include ticket Name, Type, Price and Booking Fee.
 ID automagically generated.
 - EventTickets - include event ID, ticket ID and ticket Quantity.
 Event and ticket IDs refer to their specific tables.

+## Design decisions

+### Setup

+Wanted to keep this relatively simple.
+Had originally attempted setup with [Nx](https://nx.dev/) for that true monorepo experience but it was more opinionated than I'd liked, so I removed it.
+(Something to look into for a later date)!

+In the very early stages I reviewed using AWS as well, especially for the database, but due to time constraints this was eventually scrapped.
+Something for me to try for a personal project for sure.

+### API

+Uses ExpressJS with JSON files as a 'database'.
+I'd use mySQL for this in the future, for sure.
+As above, I wanted to keep this simple, so set this up myself rather than boilerplate for a better view of my actual work.

+Most API endpoints were pretty straightforward; only the Update endpoint wound up causing me problems, but I was trying to update three files at once in one function.
+It would be much better to separate `events`, `tickets` and `eventstickets` (as per my files/structure) into their own endpoints.
+As it stands, core event data can be updated with the `put` endpoint, but nothing else can be.

+### Frontend

+Uses NextJS with [Informed](https://teslamotors.github.io/informed/).
+Informed was an easy choice to make due to the ease of being able to add array fields, so a user could add multiple tickets to their event.
+It does cause some issues with server-side rendering which was an unexpected side effect - good to know for next time though!

+### Improvements to make

+Testing and and TDD would be the first major improvement to make - this will really help get some of the missing functionality out of the door.

+Set up some sort of actual database, such as MySQL, instead of the JSON files.
+The files are fine for testing but a database will be superior.

+As mentioned above, add more endpoints to add/update/delete tickets and eventtickets specifically.